Justus Henning Böhmer: Career

+Böhmer was born in Hanover.
 After his time at school in Hanover Justus Henning Böhmer studied law at the University of Jena since 1693.
 He attended judicial lectures inter alia with Professor Nikolaus Christoph Lyncker and also lectures in philosophy and theology.
 Initially after his first dissertation he was acted as an advocate in his hometown Hanover, but this employment did not meet his demands.